 ESL-NI 7801 Critical Reading and Vocabulary: Engaging with Nonfiction

 Develop your critical reading skills and enhance your vocabulary while reading short and medium-length works of nonfiction.
-Depending on the backgrounds and interests of the course particpants, you may read articles, essays, blog posts, editorials, white papers, and research articles.
+Depending on the backgrounds and interests of the course participants, you may read articles, essays, blog posts, editorials, white papers, and research articles.
 Learn to distinguish among differences in style, tone, and structure across genres.
 Identify authors' perspectives and assumptions, and use inferences to make sense of information presented indirectly or implicitly.

 ESL-NI 7802 The World of Fiction: Reading Literary Fiction